bjornekelund/DXLogWFControl/README.md

-# DXLogWFControl
+# DXLogIcomControl
-Waterfall etc. control for various radios
+A custom form for DXLog to control ICOM radios